What is an indictment? Here’s what Donald Trump is facing

 The former president has now been indicted twice — once by the Manhattan District Attorney for his role in the alleged hush money scheme, and now by the US Justice Department in Florida for his alleged mishandling of classified documents and obstruction of justice.

-Mr Trump was arraigned in New York in the former case in April, and will reportedly be arraigned in Miami in the federal case next Tuesday 13 June.
+Mr Trump was arraigned in New York in the former case in April, and will now be arraigned in Miami in the federal case on Tuesday 13 June.
 Mr Trump pleaded not guilty to the charges in New York and will enter his plea in Florida when he makes his courthouse appearance there.

 Though Mr Trump was arrested in the former case and will be arrested in the coming days in the federal case, he is not expected to be held in jail while awaiting a potential trial.
 Mr Trump is, of course, running for president again and is the current polling leader for the Republican nomination.